francescodelduchetto/sentor/README.md

 # ROS sensor monitoring node

 Continuously monitor that sensor messages are published on certain topics.
-If not sends warnings/errors on the `/monitor` topic.
+If not sends warnings.
+But in general works with any topic, not only for sensor messages.

 ## launch